Let’s consider the problem of designing a database of airline information—more specifically, information about flights, aircraft and employees.

 Because a given employee may be certified to fly more than one type of aircraft.
 Thus, Is Certified is a many-to-many relationship set.

-Why is there a thick line from Airplane to Aircraft Type?
+Why is there a thick line from Airplane to Has Type?

 Because every aircraft has at least one aircraft type.
-Thus, Airplane has total participation in Aircraft Type.
+Thus, Airplane has total participation in Has Type.

 Why isn’t there a thick line from Employee to Is Certified?